Many have heard of outsourcing, but many are also uninformed about it.

 If they do have significant control and influence, then maybe they are not BPOs at all.
 Companies hire BPOs to reduce the amount of non-value-added workload to the company.

-Furthermore, non-value-added activities are also called as “non-core activities.”
+Furthermore, non-value-added activities are also called “non-core activities.”
 Opposite to non-value-added activities are value-added activities.
 These activities give value to the product or service of the firm.
 Aside from that, value-added activities achieve the core goals of the firm.

-To differentiate value-added from the non-value-added ones, activities that add value to the company’s product or service should possess the following characteristics:
+To differentiate value-added from non-value-added ones, activities that add value to the company’s product or service should possess the following characteristics: